Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally

-As the global user base of conversational AI expands \citep{chatterji_how_2025}, reaching over a billion users on platforms such as ChatGPT, Gemini, and Claude \citep{microsoft_ai_economy_institute_microsoft-ai-diffusion-report_2025}, the urgency of understanding their psychological impact grows, particularly for more vulnerable populations \cite{robb_talk_2025}.
-In many ways, humanity is in the midst of a massive, real-time social experiment.
-Yet, we lack an evidence-based understanding of the role AI anthropomorphism plays in this dynamic.
-While theoretical frameworks have outlined potential adverse ethical and practical harms \citep{weidinger_ethical_2021,gabriel_ethics_2024}, empirical research has lagged behind.
+As the global user base of conversational AI expands \citep{chatterji_how_2025}, reaching over a billion users on platforms like ChatGPT, Gemini, and Claude \citep{microsoft_microsoft-ai-diffusion-report_2025}, the urgency of understanding its psychological impact grows, particularly for more vulnerable populations \cite{robb_talk_2025}.
+Humanity is in the midst of a massive, real-time social experiment.
+Yet, we lack an evidence-based understanding of the social and psychological consequences for users now and in the future.
+While theoretical frameworks have outlined potential adverse ethical and practical harms of AI anthropomorphism \citep{weidinger_ethical_2021,gabriel_ethics_2024}, empirical research has lagged behind.
 Most existing studies, with few exceptions \citep{ibrahim_multi-turn_2025}, rely on non-representative samples, correlational study designs or hypothetical vignettes that measure self-reported attitudes rather than actual behavior \cite{duffy_actions_2002,cohn2024believing,bai_llm-generated_2025}.
-Furthermore, many studies evaluate isolated AI-generated output, stripping away the iterative nature of conversation \cite{bai_llm-generated_2025}.
-These methodological constraints limit our ability to study AI anthropomorphism in ecologically valid settings, where perceptions are context-dependent and emerge dynamically through open-ended interaction \cite{jobin2019global,gabriel_ethics_2024}.
+Furthermore, many studies evaluate isolated AI-generated output, stripping away the interactive nature of conversation \cite{bai_llm-generated_2025}.
+These methodological constraints obscure the true nature of AI anthropomorphism in ecologically valid settings, where perceptions are context-dependent and emerge dynamically through open-ended interaction \cite{jobin2019global,gabriel_ethics_2024}.